Could the UK’s National Security and Investment Act affect your business?

 The target risk concerns the entity or asset that is the subject of the trigger event.
 Entities carrying out certain activities within the 17 defined sectors will potentially be seen as a risk to national security.
 It is also possible for the acquisition of control over an asset to give rise to national security concerns, for example where assets are integral to the activities of an entity in a sensitive sector, or where land is in a sensitive location or used for a sensitive purpose.

-Trigger event risk concerns the potential for the trigger event itself to enable a hostile actor to undermine national security.
-A trigger event might be of particular concern if it has the potential to allow the acquirer to wield control over a critical supply chain, facilitate inappropriate leverage over a certain sector or provide access to a sensitive site.
+Control risk concerns the amount of control that has been, or will be, acquired through a qualifying acquisition enabling a hostile actor to control an entity’s activities or strategy, thereby undermining national security.
+A control risk might be of particular concern if it has the potential to allow the acquirer to wield control over a critical supply chain, facilitate inappropriate leverage over a certain sector or provide access to a sensitive site.

 (c) Acquirer risk